trinaisartsy/github.io/_posts/2018-05-22-Reupholstery-With-Racheal.md

   - blog
   - tutorial
 ---
-## Reupholstery tips for total newbies and beginners
+## Refurbishing tips for total newbies and beginners

 Everyone knows crafting is better with a friend- and sometimes you just need a few extra hands!